syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 ## Converting Word document to PDF

-Essential DocIO allows you to convert a Word document into PDF in a few lines of code.
-For converting a Word document to PDF, the following assemblies need to be referenced in your application
+Essential DocIO allows you to convert a Word document into PDF with a few lines of code.
+For converting a Word document to PDF, the following assemblies are required to be referred in your application.

 <table>
 <tr>